Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: A Text-Conditioned State Space Model

 \subsection{Vision Backbone}

-The vision backbone is designed to extract high-level features from heterogeneous bi-temporal remote sensing images, where the pre-disaster image is an optical RGB image and the post-disaster image is a SAR image.
-Due to the significant modality gap between optical and SAR imagery, each image is processed independently using the same CNN architecture.
+The vision backbone's task is to featurize the heterogeneous bi-temporal images $f^{pre}$ and $f^{post}$.
+Due to the significant modality gap between color and SAR images (commonly employed for disaster management oriented CD), each of them is processed independently using the same convnet (SAR-based processing is not the main focus of this study, as a standard convnet is employed for feature extraction).
 This parallel design allows the network to learn modality-specific features while preserving architectural consistency for downstream fusion.
-For the SAR images, the single-channel data were replicated across all three channels, resulting in a three-channel input.
-The RGB image already has 3 channels.
-Each image is then passed through the same CNN architecture consisting of four convolutional blocks.
-Each block contains two convolutional layers with kernel size \(3 \times 3\), followed by batch normalization \cite{ioffe2015batch} and ReLU activation.
-After each convolutional block, max-pooling with kernel size and stride of 2 is applied to reduce spatial resolution.
-The number of channels is progressively increased through the layers as \(3 \rightarrow 16 \rightarrow 32 \rightarrow 64 \rightarrow 128\), enabling the extraction of both fine-grained and abstract representations.
-This separate yet symmetric processing scheme prepares both modalities for effective cross-temporal comparison and subsequent integration within the model.
+The number of channels is progressively increased through the layers enabling the extraction of fine-grained and abstract representations.
+This separate yet symmetric processing scheme is designed to prepare both modalities for effective cross-temporal comparison and subsequent integration within the model.